NVIDIA/aistore/docs/cli/show.md

 # CLI Reference for `show` commands

-AIS CLI `show` command can universally be used to view summaries and details on cluster and its nodes, buckets and objects, running and finished jobs - in short, _all_ managed entities (see below).
+AIS CLI `show` command can universally be used to view summaries and details on a cluster and its nodes, buckets and objects, running and finished jobs - in short, _all_ managed entities (see below).
 The command is a "hub" for all information-viewing commands that are currently supported.

-Note that some of these commands (such as `ais show cluster` and `ais show job`) are aliased to their respective top-level commands for ease of use.
+All `show` commands have been aliased to their respective top-level commands for ease of use.
 This means that running `ais show cluster` is equivalent to running `ais cluster show`.

 ## Table of Contents
 - [`ais show auth`](#ais-show-auth)